SirTarragon/PythonChess/README.md

 * A clean and effective GUI system for visual representation of gameplay

 INSTRUCTIONS FOR USER INTERFACE (OUTSIDE THE OBVIOUS):
+* Castling can only be initiated by the King.

 LIST OF PYTHON LIBRARIES USED:
 * pygame - for handling the graphical portions of the game